Bambee founder talks about entrenched fundraising challenges facing Black founders – TechCrunch

 “I think it came as part of the complexities of navigating a mostly white male ecosystem, a mostly straight cis white male ecosystem that either helps you create some skills that make you really effective at the job, or generates so much resentment that it becomes hard to be effective. […] I think that I was always one comment away from the opposite direction [I ended up going],” he explained.

-Fortunately, that didn’t happen and he kept on climbing and gaining skills and single-handedly founded his own company, one which has reached Series B and raised $33 million, a significant amount of money for any startup, but particularly for a startup run by a Black founder.
+Fortunately, that didn’t happen, and he kept on climbing and gaining skills and single-handedly founded his own company, one which has reached Series B and raised $33 million, a significant amount of money for any startup, but particularly for a startup run by a Black founder.

 A study published by Crunchbase in February found that VC firms distributed $150 billion in venture funding in 2020.
-Of that less than 1% or around $1 billion went to Black founders.
+Of that, less than 1%, or around $1 billion, went to Black founders.
 That highlights just how difficult it has been for him to raise from such a limited pool of money in spite of having a great idea and the business skill and acumen to pull it off.

 Jones got his start at the age of 20 at a startup called Helio, which targeted the youth market for multimedia services on mobile phones.
 It was eventually acquired by Virgin Mobile.
 He went on to run product at a couple of companies before landing as CMO at ZipRecruiter in 2013.
 He left that position after three years to launch Bambee in 2016.

-In spite of all that experience, he felt that as a gay Black man in Silicon Valley that he was continually saddled with the label of ‘the kid with potential’, and not always taken as seriously as his straight white counterparts.
+In spite of all that experience, he felt that as a gay Black man in Silicon Valley that he was continually saddled with the label of “the kid with potential,” and not always taken as seriously as his straight white counterparts.
 “And I don’t think those intentions necessarily were bad, I think it was quite the opposite, which actually makes them almost worse because they were entrenched in a bias of how to characterize [my abilities].”

 Jones launched Bambee, a startup that is going after SMBs with fewer than 500 employees, most of which are operating without an HR department, and could be out of compliance with federal mandates because they don’t have anyone in charge who is aware of the rules.